Arun-vEDU/A7_Training_Distillation_LoRA/README.md

 ## Demo video
 [![Watch the video](https://img.youtube.com/vi/tpJAWBjJGdY/maxresdefault.jpg)](https://youtu.be/tpJAWBjJGdY)

-## Documntaion on application
-How the Web Application Interfaces with the Model?
+## Documentation on how the web application interfaces with the model

   1. Model and Tokenizer Loading